350 seeds $2.25

 Also known as True English Lavender or Old English Lavender.
 Native to the Mediterranean.
 Deer resistant.
 Hardy in zones 5-10.

 Sowing Lavender 'Vera' Seeds

-Start seeds indoors in late winter.
-Barely cover the seeds, then refrigerate for 3 weeks.
+Start lavender seeds indoors in late winter.
+Barely cover the seeds with soil, then refrigerate for 3 weeks.
 Full sun.
 Well-drained soil.
-Spacing 24".